We have five factories and 19 years of experience in plant extracts

 - Skin Protection: Lycopene can protect the skin from harmful UV rays, reducing the risk of sunburn and skin damage.

-- Bone Health: Some research indicates that Lycopene may help maintain bone density and reduce the risk of osteoporosis.
+- Bone Health: Some research indicates that lycopene may help maintain bone density and reduce the risk of osteoporosis.

 Mechanism of Action

-The health-promoting effects of Lycopene are primarily attributed to its antioxidant and anti-inflammatory actions.
+The health-promoting effects of lycopene are primarily attributed to its antioxidant and anti-inflammatory actions.
 It works by:

 - Scavenging Free Radicals: Lycopene can neutralize harmful free radicals, preventing oxidative stress and the subsequent damage to cells.

-- Reducing Inflammation: By inhibiting the production of inflammatory molecules, Lycopene can help reduce inflammation in the body.
+- Reducing Inflammation: By inhibiting the production of inflammatory molecules, lycopene can help reduce inflammation in the body.

 - Modulating Gene Expression: Lycopene may influence the expression of genes related to cell growth and division, potentially slowing down the progression of certain diseases.